Projects per year

 ARC Centre of Excellence for Integrative Brain Function

-Australian National University (ANU), Eidgenössische Technische Hochschule Zürich (ETH Zurich), Australian Research Council (ARC), Karolinska Institute, QIMR Berghofer Medical Research Institute, Ecole Polytechnique Federale de Lausanne (EPFL) (Swiss Federal Institute of Technology in Lausanne) , Monash University, University of Melbourne, University of New South Wales (UNSW), University of Queensland , University of Sydney, Monash University – Internal University Contribution, NIH - National Institutes of Health (United States of America), Cornell University, New York University, MRC National Institute for Medical Research, Scuola Internazionale Superiore di Studi Avanzati (International School for Advanced Studies), Duke University, Cold Spring Harbor Laboratory, RIKEN
+Australian National University (ANU), Eidgenössische Technische Hochschule Zürich (ETH Zürich) (Federal Institute of Technology Zurich), Australian Research Council (ARC), Karolinska Institutet (Karolinska Institute), Council of the Queensland Institute of Medical Research (trading as QIMR Berghofer Medical Research Institute), Ecole Polytechnique Federale de Lausanne (EPFL) (Swiss Federal Institute of Technology in Lausanne) , Monash University, University of Melbourne, University of New South Wales (UNSW), University of Queensland , University of Sydney, Monash University – Internal University Contribution, NIH - National Institutes of Health (United States of America), Cornell University, New York University, Francis Crick Institute, Scuola Internazionale Superiore di Studi Avanzati (International School for Advanced Studies), Duke University, Cold Spring Harbor Laboratory, RIKEN

 25/06/14 → 31/12/21